atomify/atomify-js/README.md

   })
 ```

 If piping the response, only the common bundle is piped out.
-If [opts.streams](#optsstreams) was valid, the other compiled bundles will be piped thereto; otherwise you'll need to listen to the `'entry'` event to get the compiled entry files.
+If [opts.streams](#optsstreams) was valid, the other compiled bundles will be piped to the generated streams; otherwise you'll need to listen to the `'entry'` event to get the compiled entry files.

 ```js
 var js = require('atomify-js')